Homeopathy and modern Western medicine are often at odds, especially when it comes to determining the best way to prevent disease.

 Schmid, however, didn’t provide large-scale studies to support those claims when requested.

 Vaccines do sometimes have adverse side effects.
-Most of these are mild and subside within a few days, according to the CDC.
+Most of these are mild and subside within a few days, .

 Still, some parents choose to not vaccinate their children for personal reasons.
 Many believe a chemical used in vaccines, thimerosal, causes autism, a claim first started in 1998 on research now deemed fraudulent.

-The CDC maintains that vaccines do not cause autism, neither do their ingredients.
+The CDC maintains that , neither do their ingredients.
 The myth-fighting website Snopes debunked claims that the CDC suppressed evidence to the contrary.

 But the seeds of distrust regarding vaccines are often planted so deep that the light of new information does little to change misperceptions.
 In particular the measles, mumps, and rubella (MMR) vaccine can’t seem shake the negative chatter.